oci-pronghorn/Pronghorn/README.md

 ### Planned Features
  - Use Pronghorn-Pipes
  - Support more Start of Frame markers (i.e. Progressive)
+ - Support files with one color component (grayscale)
  - Support horizontal and vertical sampling factors other than 1
  - Support 16-bit precision quantization tables
  - Support non-standard start/end of selection and successive